 Military Science/Army ROTC

-Students who are enrolled in Military Science Level 101/102 and 201/202 courses incur no military service obligation.
+Students who are enrolled and not contracted in Military Science Level 101 /102 and 201 /202 courses incur no military service obligation.

 Students who successfully complete the Military Science program, as well as meet other prescribed standards by the University of Scranton may qualify to earn an academic minor in leadership.

-Upon completion of the Military Science Program students should have a strong understanding of the following fields:
+Upon completion of the Military Science Program students will have a strong understanding of the following fields:

 Leadership Skills & Attributes/Military Law/Physical Training/Small Unit Tactics/Military Administration & Management/Army Values/Ethical Decision Making.

-Courses for the Military Science/Army ROTC Program are listed under the prefixes MS and PHED.
-For more information on these courses, visit our Military Science/Army ROTC Department Courses page.
+Courses for the Military Science/Army ROTC Program are listed under the prefix MS. For more information on these courses, visit our Military Science/Army ROTC Department Courses page.
 For information and all courses offered, visit our Course Descriptions page.

 For more information, visit the Military Science/ROTC website.